 Benjamin Romeo is a rock star in Spain’s wine world!
-From his base in the beautiful village of San Vicente de la Sonsierra, he produces an extensive range of superlative Riojas in highly diverse styles.
+From his base in the beautiful village of San Vicente de la Sonsierra, in the Rioja Alavesa region, he produces an extensive range of superlative Riojas in highly diverse styles.
 What sets them apart is not such the quality of winemaking – which is nonetheless excellent – but their individualism and sense of place, which reflects Romeo’s passionate belief that terroir above all else must be reflected in his respective wines.
 His wines are cult wines for collectors and highly coveted.

 However, despite the great renown today of Contador, it was born from very humble beginnings.
 The first vintage of Cueva de Contador (1996) was matured in a centuries-old cave, hewn into the rock beneath the Castle of San Vicente de la Sonsierra.
 After his initial success, Romeo decided to acquire more vineyards and produced the inaugural vintage of Contador in 1999.